 Getting ‘bike fit’ is something many new overlanders don’t really think about, and that the seasoned ones often forget.
 So much is the concentration focused on getting the bike, luggage, kit, destination, routes, documents, and everything else that goes along with a big tour or trip, squared away – it’s easy to overlook preparing perhaps the most important piece of your travel kit: you.

-Before you go rooting for that ‘abdominizer’ that’s been in the attic since three Christmases ago, getting bike fit isn’t just about being physically more able – although it does help – it’s about getting yourself accustomed to long days in the saddle, preparing for road and weather conditions you’re not used to, and being mentally prepared for everything a journey can – and probably will – throw at you.
+Before you go rooting for that ‘abdominizer’ that’s been in the attic since three Christmases ago, getting bike fit isn’t just about being physically more able – although it does help – it’s about getting yourself accustomed to long days in the saddle, preparing for road and weather conditions you’re not used to, and being mentally prepared for everything an adventure motorcycle tour can – and probably will – throw at you.
 Here’s how: